Authentic Muhammara Recipe

 The name muhammara is derived from the Arabic word ahmar, which means “red,” referring to the vibrant color of the roasted red peppers used in the dip.

-Over time, muhammara has become a beloved dip throughout the Middle East and beyond, with many variations, adaptations, and serving to suit different tastes and preferences.
+Over time, muhammara has become a beloved dip throughout the Middle East and beyond, with many variations, adaptations, and servings to suit different tastes and preferences.

 Ingredients